Select a tag to browse associated projects and drill deeper into the tag cloud.

 Ubuntu is a complete Linux-based operating system, freely available with both community and professional support.
 It is developed by a large community and we invite you to participate too!

 Debian is a free operating system (OS) for your computer.
 An operating system is the set of basic programs and utilities that make your computer run.
-Debian uses the Linux kernel (the core of an operating system), but most of the basic OS tools come from the GNU project; hence the name GNU/Linux.
+Debian uses the Linux and kFreeBSD kernels (the core of operating systems), but most of the basic OS tools come from the GNU project; hence the names GNU/Linux and GNU/kFreeBSD.

 Gentoo is a free operating system based on either Linux or FreeBSD that can be automatically optimized and customized for just about any application or need.
 Extreme configurability, performance and a top-notch user and developer community are all hallmarks of the Gentoo experience.

 Fedora is a free operating system that offers the best combination of stable and cutting-edge software that exists in the free software world.

 Arch Linux is a lightweight and flexible linux distribution that tries to Keep It Simple.
 Official packages optimized for the i686 and x86-64 architectures are available.
 We complement our official package sets with a community-operated package repository that grows in size and quality each and ...
 [More]

 Kubuntu is a a user friendly operating system based on KDE, the K Desktop Environment.
 With a predictable 6 month release cycle and part of the Ubuntu project, Kubuntu is the GNU/Linux distribution for everyone.